Posted: 26 February 2016. Updated: 17 April 2017

 In the United States momentum is building at city, state and federal level – but ADI needs you to be involved, to give animals a voice by contacting your representatives.

-Representative Ryan Costello (R-PA) and Representative Raúl Grijalva (D-AZ) introduced The Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA), to amend the Animal Welfare Act to restrict the use of exotic and wild animals in traveling circuses and traveling performances.
-The bill will be reintroduced again in the 115th Congress.
+Representative Ryan Costello (R-PA) and Representative Raúl Grijalva (D-AZ) have reintroduced The Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA)(H.R.1759, to amend the Animal Welfare Act to restrict the use of exotic and wild animals in traveling circuses and traveling performances.

 Federal legislation is necessary because circuses involve “interstate commerce” (crossing state and other jurisdictional lines), and because the Animal Welfare Act deems animal exhibition to be a federal matter; public safety issues are passed down to state and local governments, requiring their action as well.
 All are vital steps to eliminate this suffering.